Yohannes I

 Yohannes was appointed nəgusä nägäst by a council of the senior dignitaries of the Empire, at the encouragement of the noble Blattengeta Malka Krestos.
 The council then imprisoned the other sons of Fasilides on Mount Wehni, continuing the practice Fasilides had revived.

 Ancestry

-Of Amhara descent, Yohannes was the eldest son of Emperor Fasilides and succeeded him 1662.
+Yohannes was of Amhara heritage and the eldest son of Emperor Fasilides.
+He succeeded his father in 1662.

 Reign

 According to G.W.B.
-Huntingford, Yohannes spent much of his reign campaigning, stating that 6 of the 11 itineraries he reproduces were military expeditions.
+Huntingford, Yohannes spent much of his reign campaigning, stating that 6 of the 11 itineraries he reproduced were military expeditions.
 Three of these were against the Agaw in Gojjam, and Agawmeder, one against the Oromo, and two punitive expeditions to the area around Mount Ashgwagwa—Angot and Lasta—to quash the revolts of Feres (in 1677) and Za Maryam (1679).

-On 15th of July 1682, the ailing Emperor Yohannes I made Iyasu his successor in his final proclamation.
-The dignitaries witnessing this proclamation were the Blattengeta Akala Krestos, Dejazmach Anestasyos, Dejazmach Delba Iyasus, Fitawrari Fesseha Krestos, Azazz Kanafero, Basha Lesana Krestos and Azazz Za-Wald among others.
+On 15 July 1682, the ailing Emperor Yohannes I made Iyasu I his successor in his final proclamation.
+The dignitaries witnessing this proclamation were the Blattengeta Akala Krestos, Dejazmach Anestasyos, Delba Iyasus, Fitawrari Fesseha Krestos, Azazz Kanafero, Basha Lesana Krestos and Azazz Za-Wald among others.

 Emperor Yohannes died on 19 July and was buried at Teda.